-Back-to-School Night
+Back-to-School & Curriculum Night

-This is an open house that occurs the day before the first day of school and serves as an opportunity for students to drop off supplies and medication, meet their teachers, check out spirit wear, learn about after school enrichment options, and more.
-There is usually an orientation session for new families as well.
+This is an open house and informational night that occurs before the first day of school and serves as an opportunity for students to drop off supplies and medication, meet their teachers, check out spirit wear, learn about after school enrichment options, and more.
+As well, there is usually an opportunity for parents to come to their child(ren) classroom(s) during which teachers explain classroom procedures and expectations for their classes.